-Project Number: AL10-02 (01-K-04)
+Project Number: AL11-02 (01-K-04)

 Project Description: The Kauai Police Department will use funds to conduct a minimum of 52 sobriety checkpoints throughout the fiscal year in locations that show the greatest possibility of arresting drunk drivers.
 KPD will also participate in national mobilization campaigns as well as special holiday periods locally.
 Grant funds will also be used to purchase a full-sized SUV outfitted with police equipment to be used to pull KPD's box trailer that houses equipment and lighting for sobriety checkpoints, along with the Intoxilyzer 8000.
-In addition, KPD will send two officers to the Drug Recognition Expert conference and conduct quarterly earned media events.
+They will also purchase portable breath testing equipment and a portable message board to use at roadblocks.
+In addition, KPD will send two officers to the Drug Recognition Expert conference, Lifesavers Conference and conduct quarterly earned media events.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.
-Project Cost: \$100,000